 Tips for avoiding negative language:

-• Avoid using words and phrases such as “let me be clear”, “for your information”, and “actually”.
-This tends to make people feel silly and can often be seen as aggressive.
+- Avoid using words and phrases such as “let me be clear”, “for your information”, and “actually”.
+These phrases tend to make people feel silly, and can often be seen as aggressive.

 9. Resolve the issue, which might mean issuing a refund

-The primary goal when learning how to deal with irate customers is to resolve their issues.
+The primary goal when learning how to defuse an angry customer is to resolve their issues.
 Are there workarounds?
 Is there something the agent or the customer can do immediately to satisfy their needs?
 If so, let them know – and apologize for the inconvenience.

 Example:

-• Customer Success Manager: “I’m sorry to hear that you’ve not heard back.
+- Customer Success Manager: “I’m sorry to hear that you’ve not heard back.
 I have looked in the system and can see that you have sent messages.
-I apologise that there’s not been a response yet while our team has been looking into the issue.
+I apologize that there’s not been a response yet while our team has been looking into the issue.
 Now that I’m on the line with you, I can see that the shipment has left the depot.
 Would it be helpful if I send you the detailed, live-updated tracking information?
-I will also call the delivery provider to ensure that your shipment is expedited from its current location.”
+I will also call the delivery provider to ensure that your shipment has left its current location.”

-As you can see in the above response, the manager has re-stated the issue, apologized, empathised and now moved to provide a proactive solution to the issue.
+As you can see in the above response, the manager has re-stated the issue, apologized, empathized and now moved to provide a proactive solution.
 By providing a solution straight away and going above and beyond what is required to fix the issue, the manager’s solution-oriented approach can calm the customer by assuring that the problem is being resolved and will be seen through to completion.

 10. Share the knowledge gained from difficult customers internally

 Difficult customers can offer many learnings – it’s genuinely a teachable moment.
-More often than not, the root cause of an angry customer points to some operational changes support agents can make to improve the customer experience.
-One of those things is sharing what you learn from the customer.
+More often than not, the root cause of an angry customer points to some operational changes that support agents can make to improve the customer experience.

 Have an easy way to share feedback from angry customers with product managers, designers, and engineers.
-Then, the entire team can collaborate on long-term solutions to keep your customers happy.
+Then, the entire team can collaborate on long-term solutions to keep your customers happy and implement core eCommerce customer service principles.

-Dealing with angry customers is difficult, but it’s not impossible.
-Being able to do so expertly is somewhat of an art – and it provides an opportunity for the company to implement a growth mindset.
+Dealing with angry customers is difficult, but not impossible.
+Being able to do so expertly is something of an art, and it provides the company with an opportunity to implement a growth mindset.

-Using these tips for handling angry customers will put your business on the path to success and will endow your team with the tools they need to be able to turn a negative situation into a positive customer experience.
-At the same time, you’ll build better relationships with your customers, so why not give it a try?
+Using these strategies for handling angry customers will put your business on the path to success and give your team the tools they need to turn a negative situation into a positive customer experience.
+And you’ll build better relationships with your customers at the same time, so why not give it a try?